Eisley discography

 The discography of Eisley, an American rock band from Tyler, Texas.
 Eisley is composed of Sherri DuPree-Bemis (vocals, guitar), Stacy DuPree-King (vocals, keyboard), Chauntelle DuPree D'Agostino (guitar, vocals), Weston DuPree (drums) and Garron DuPree (bass guitar).
-They have released three studio albums, ten EPs, and seven music videos.
+They have released five studio albums, ten EPs, and seven music videos.
 In addition, they have appeared on numerous compilation albums and have recorded many tracks that were never officially released.